w3c/wcag3/guidelines/groups/image-and-media-alternatives/image-alternatives/equivalent-text-alternative.md

 type: foundational
 ---

-Equivalent text alternative is available for :term[image] that conveys :term[content].
+Equivalent text alternatives are available for :term[images] that conveys :term[content].